hartwigmedical/gcpworkshop/README.md

 is no egress cost to download the data to a VM in the Netherlands, but you still need to specify the billing project.

 Open the manifest in the editor of your choice.
 There you'll see the GCS urls mentioned earlier.
-Copy the url for the reference cram and the corresponding crai and copy them down to the VM with gsutil.
+Copy the url for the reference cram and the corresponding crai and copy them down to the VM with `gsutil`.
+See if you can create the command yourself (tip you'll definitely want to use `-m` on this one!)

 In this exercise we want to slice out a region of the mapped reads, specifically the HLA regions.
 Therefore we can run the following samtools command to extract a particular set of read coordinates.